 How does the IRB define minimal risk?

-Studies conducted in NYC public schools must involve minimal risk to participants.
+Studies conducted in NYC public schools must involve no more than minimal risk to participants.
 While researchers often state that their study involves minimal risk, it is up to the IRB to determine if this is the case.

 Minimal risk means that the probability and magnitude of harm or discomfort that might be caused by participation in the research are no greater in and of themselves than those ordinarily encountered in daily life.
 Also, risks to subjects must be reasonable in relation to anticipated direct benefits, if any, to subjects, along with the importance of the generalizable knowledge that may reasonably be expected to result.